Piloting PERCS: An early intervention and prevention strategy for children living with violence and parental substance use

 ‘PERCS is along the model of what we do – because the clients feel like someone is valuing them, it helps them to value themselves and others.’

 The framework also brought these practice principles to life for participants.
-Four interviewees described feeling that they now knew better how exactly these principles could be used as part of child-focused practice.
+Four interviewees reported an increased understanding of how exactly these principles could be used as part of child-focused practice.

 ‘One of the things I’ve really noticed is that the framework takes away a lot of the stigma and shame and presents questions about the children’s wellbeing in a really respectful and honouring way that helps a parent almost separate from themselves.
 And look at it from a child’s perspective, which makes it much easier to have the discussion and ask difficult questions too.’